scottish-government-design-system/designsystem.gov.scot/components/card-navigation/index.md

 On mobile the cards in the grid appear in a single column, stacked on top of each other.
 On tablet (portrait) the cards in the grid appear in two columns.

-## Accessibility Features
+## Supporting evidence for using this component

 None.

-## User research that supports using this component

-None.

-## Google Analytics and the use of this component
+## Website analytics and the use of this component

 There are no reported performance issues with this component from mygov or gov.scot.

+## Accessibility Features

+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support